 Their preferred food is moist food and they eat around 15 gram of food per day and drink 15ml.

-Woodrats are also known as pack rats and they are found in rodent genus Neotoma.
+Woodrats are also known as pack rats and they are found in the rodent genus Neotoma.

 Packrats weigh around 250 - 600 grams.
 Packrats are relatively large because they occupy a large geographical area and its body size is correlated with the climate.